Big Tech: United States

 Under United States antitrust law, the consumer welfare standard assumes that large companies are not automatically harmful.
 Antitrust enforcement generally aims to prevent harm to consumers.
 According to some policy analysts, Big Tech innovation benefits consumers.
 Big Tech CEOs have consistently opposed antitrust regulation.
 Antitrust investigations of Big Tech began in the late 1990s, leading to the first major case against Big Tech in 2001, when the U.S. government accused Microsoft of illegally maintaining its monopoly position in the PC market.

 Microsoft imposed legal and technical restrictions on PC manufacturers and users preventing them from uninstalling Internet Explorer and using Netscape or Java.
 The district court ruled that Microsoft's actions constituted monopolization under the Sherman Antitrust Act, and the U.S. Court of Appeals for the D.C.
 Circuit affirmed most of the district court's judgments.
 The Department of Justice (DOJ) announced on September 6, 2001, that it would not seek to break up Microsoft, and would instead seek a lesser penalty if Microsoft agreed to share its APIs with third-party companies and appoint a three-person panel with access to Microsoft's systems, records, and source code for five years.
 On November 1, 2002, Judge Kollar-Kotelly accepted most of the proposed settlement, and on June 30, 2004, the U.S. appeals court unanimously approved the settlement.

 In the late 2010s, Big Tech was investigated by the DOJ and Federal Trade Commission (FTC) for anticompetitive mergers and acquisitions.
-Some Democratic presidential candidates proposed breaking up Big Tech companies or regulating them as utilities.
+Some Democratic presidential candidates proposed breaking up Big Tech or regulating tech companies as utilities.
 FTC chairman Joseph Simons said, "The role of technology in the economy and in our lives grows more important every day...As I've noted in the past, it makes sense for us to closely examine technology markets to ensure consumers benefit from free and fair competition."
 In 2017, Elizabeth Warren criticized Big Tech for offering free services to remain more popular than the competition.
 The United States House Judiciary Subcommittee on Antitrust, Commercial and Administrative Law investigated Big Tech in June 2020, and published a report in January 2021 concluding that Amazon, Apple, Google, and Meta operated in an anticompetitive manner.